TurkischeBaklava/TurkischeBaklava.github.io/_tabs/about.md

 > ### [Baya Dynamics](https://bayadynamics.com/) (ArchViz) &ensp; 09/22 - 10/23

-- Utilized **C++** and **Blueprints** programming to develop and implement architecture visualization in Unreal Engine for various projects.
+- Utilized **C++** and **Blueprints** programming to develop and implement architecture visualization tools in Unreal Engine for various projects.
 - Created and maintained **game mechanics, physics,** and other interactive features to enhance user experience.
 - **Worked collaboratively** with a team of architects and designers to deliver high-quality rendered results on **tight deadlines**.
-- Continuously **updated** and **improved** programming skills through training and self-study.
-- Developed and implemented a variety of **innovative** plugins for architects and designers, such as the Annotation **plugin** and Capture **plugin**, to enhance their workflow and productivity.
+- Developed and implemented a variety of **innovative** plugins for architects and designers.
 - Integrated and worked with **SQL databases, Amazon Web Services DynamoDB, and S3** for seamless data management and storage.
 - Implemented Unreal Engine's **Pixelstreaming** and **web interface** for interactive